KarbonDallas/hotline/README.md

 ## SSL Certificates

 If you don't already have your own SSL certificates, just use https://letsencrypt.org.
 They offer a tool called `certbot` which makes it super easy.
 More information here: https://certbot.eff.org/instructions

+Once you have your SSL certificate generated, do the following.

+1. Create an `ssl` directory in the root of the application directory
+1. Place `fullchain.pem` and `privkey.pem` inside.
+1. There is no step 3.